What is Solina's Future Food programme?

-Solina’s Future Food Programme is a project in which the Group is investing significant human and capital resources to enhance Innovation through research & development.
-The term ‘Future Food’ refers to protein-rich foods derived from non-livestock.
-These alternative sources of protein may be plant-based, but beyond plant-based and veggie dishes, Future Food could also contemplate future developments such as insects, laboratory-grown meat or bacterial proteins.
+‘Future food’ refers to protein-rich foods derived from non-livestock.
+These alternative sources of protein may be plant-based, but beyond plant-based and veggie dishes, Future Food could also contemplate future developments such as insects, laboratory-grown mat or bacterial proteins.

 The programme is designed to respond to growing trends across Western Europe for alternative sources of protein, as consumers attempt to cut down on their intake of meat, whether for environmental, health, animal welfare or ethical reasons.
-Future Food caters to vegan, vegetarian and flexitarian diets – people who are not vegetarian but simply want to eat less meat while retaining the full pleasure of food.
+Future Food caters to vegan, vegetarian and flexitarian diets– people who simply want to eat less meat while retaining the full pleasure of food.
 And that is why Solina is rethinking food today to develop our food for the future.

 Innovating in the next protein food

-Solina has set up a group-wide Future Food project to channel the significant lines of research that are investigating alternative protein sources that can be included within the Future Food programme.
-The project explores non-meat proteins and aims to create new and affordable consumer concepts and products that retain the full pleasure of food in terms of texture, flavour and variety, while also improving health and sustainability.
-It is about creating new solutions and food concepts, documenting new recipes and designing industrial processes to respond to the challenge of developing food that is better for the consumer and better for the planet.
+Explore non-meat proteins, create new and affordable consumer concepts and products, offer the full pleasure of food in terms of texture, flavour and variety, while also improving health and sustainability, this is the objective of Future Foods.
+It is also about creating new solutions and food concepts, documenting new recipes and designing industrial processes to respond to the challenge of developing food that is better for the consumer and better for the planet.

-At Solina, our market vision is based on our long-standing expertise as trusted providers of bespoke solutions that offer supreme taste and visual properties to the global food market.
-Our knowledge of meat-based proteins and our understanding of food science allow us to master the technology of developing alternative proteins.
-As well as providing customised and versatile solutions that meet our clients’ highest expectations of the food industry, this research programme also aims at designing complete product concepts for the Food Service and Butchery sectors while forging a strong position in the protein food market, which in turn will lead to a strong position in vegetarian food.
+Our knowledge of meat-based proteins allow us to master the technology of developing alternative proteins.
+As well as providing customised and versatile solutions that meet our clients’ highest expectations of the food industry, this research programme also aims at designing complete product concepts for the Food Service and Butchery sectors while forging a strong position in the protein food market.

 Four food innovation applications